 As you come into the museum through the unassuming doorway in The Butterwalk, don’t just rush ahead.
 There’s a whole cabinet on your left that you’re in danger of missing.
 Pause and listen to the short audio presentation as it invites you in.

 As you walk towards the stairs notice two things about them: the first is that they spiral anticlockwise.
-If this were a castle that would be very unusual.
-The second is that the central spine is an old ship's mast.
+If this were a castle that would be very unusual,military spiral stairs being clockwise to favour right-handed swordsmen defending from above.
+Also suggested is many Dartmouth are older than they look, having modernised facades.
+The Royal Castle is a a good example.
+The second is that the central spine is an old ship’s mast.
 This reuse of timbers is common to all old buildings in Dartmouth.
 Another great example is The Cherub Inn.
-Many Dartmouth buildings are older than they look, too.
-It's amazing what lurks behind some modernish looking facades.

 Here are two pictures, the first looks back once you’ve climbed the stairs.
 And yes, the pair of boots by the old ship’s mast really are an umbrella stand for wet days.

 Look at the display at the entrance to the Museum.
 This is where the Worldwide Industrial Revolution began when Thomas Newcomen designed and built the first viable steam pumping engine in 1712.